ProMedica Toledo Hospital

 ProMedica Toledo Hospital, originally known as Toledo Hospital, is a 794-bed non-profit hospital in Toledo, Ohio operated by ProMedica.
 The hospital is a Level I trauma center and the largest acute care hospital in the Toledo metropolitan area with at least 4,800 health care professionals, including more than 1,000 specialty and primary care physicians, making it the region's largest employer.

 The hospital's Toledo campus includes ProMedica Russell J. Ebeid Children's Hospital, a Level II pediatric trauma center with 151 beds, including a 72-bed newborn intensive care unit.

 Divisions of ProMedica Toledo Hospital include ProMedica Flower Hospital in Sylvania and ProMedica Wildwood Orthopaedic and Spine Hospital in Sylvania Township.

 In 2015, the University of Toledo entered into a 50-year agreement with ProMedica to affiliate the school's University of Toledo College of Medicine and Life Sciences with the hospital.

 Amenities

-The hospital has a cafeteria, one gift shops, internet access, a library, and pastoral services.
+The hospital has a cafeteria, one gift shop, internet access, a library, and pastoral services.

 There is also a renovation project currently taking place, which will result in the hospital containing a specific heart hospital.